 One of the greatest costs to a company that operates a self-managed credit system is the loss from unpaid accounts.
 A credit account that has not been paid by the due date according to the credit terms is a delinquent account.
 Most credit customers pay their accounts.
 If a company maintains an effective procedure to screen customers, less than five percent of accounts receivable will be behind in payments by more than 30 days.
-Between one and two percent of accounts will remain uncollected after 00 days, at which point the likelihood of uncollected after 90 days, at which point the likelihood of collecting the money owed is very low.
+Between one and two percent of accounts will remain uncollected after 90 days, at which point the likelihood of collecting the money owed is very low.